yesitswalid/CrashFixer/README.md

 # What is CrashFixer?

 CrashFixer is a plugin that allows you to protect your server by vulnerabilities that cause your server to crash.
-The plugin is incomplete but functional for some options.
+The plugin is complete for some options.

 Some special characters make the player by using it or by sparing them make your server lag this bug comes from mojang. #BlameMojang.